The Benefits and Downside of UV light

 Intense UV radiation can damage the skin and eyes – that much we know.
 Yet our bodies simply can’t do without UV light, and we benefit from it in a number of different ways.
-In this article, BETTER VISION explains: What are the different types of UV light?
+BETTER VISION explains: What are the different types of UV light?
 What are the upsides and downsides of UV light?
 How do we benefit from it?
 How can it hurt us?

 Summer means fun in the sun!
 For many people, this is the best time of year.
 They head out to enjoy the great weather, spending time at beaches, parks and pools.
 When people mention UV light, they often only talk about its damaging qualities – but we benefit from UV radiation as well.
 UV light impacts numerous metabolic processes in people, plants and animals.
 But our digital way of life means we’re spending more time indoors and thus don’t see the daylight as much.
 So it’s even more important to step outside and take part in outdoor activities to make ourselves feel good and stay healthy.
 All the same, we should ensure that we are sufficiently protected from the sun – that applies to our skin as much as it does to our eyes.
 UV radiation can damage our eyes in a number of ways – but there are great ways to protect ourselves, too.
 To ensure you’re fully protected, we recommend wearing either a high-quality pair of sunglasses or clear lenses with an integrated UV filter up to 400 nm.1